StraitjacketSoftware/guidelines/csharp/formatting/whitespace.md

 There should be exactly one blank line between methods and property declarations.
 Property declarations with a backing field do not require a space between the backing field and the property, but the backing field must be declared on the line immediately preceding the property.

-Whitespace within code blocks should separate logical functionality, but if you find there are many sections in a method, you should likely consider refactoring to split the method into smaller pieces.
+Whitespace within code blocks should separate logical functionality, but if you find there are many sections in a method, you should consider refactoring to split the method into smaller pieces.